UMass-Rescue/object_detection/README.md

 # object_detection

-Moved Object Detection API to a seperated pip installable library - https://github.com/prasannals/tf_object_detection_util
+Moved Object Detection API to a seperate pip installable library - https://github.com/prasannals/tf_object_detection_util

 Use the following command to install the library -